priyanshukumarsinha/HTTP-Server/README.md

 In the context of TCP:
 - The client and server maintain a connection while they exchange data.
 - Once the data exchange is complete, the server closes the connection (or the client might close the connection).

+Now we are done with the **Socket Programming** part of it.
+Let us Now move to **HTTP** Implementation.

+HTTP follows a request-response model, where the client sends a request and the server sends back a response.

+Each HTTP request/response consists of a series of components, such as headers, body, and sometimes status codes.

+Some important Points about HTTP:
+- The client sends a request to the server asking for some resource.
+- The server processes the request and sends back a response with the requested resource (or an error).
+- Each HTTP request is independent.
+The server does not retain any knowledge of previous requests, making it a stateless protocol.
+- HTTP defines several methods (also known as verbs) that specify the desired action on the resource:
+    - GET: Retrieves data from the server (e.g., a webpage).
+    - POST: Sends data to the server to create or modify a resource (e.g., form submission).
+    - PUT: Replaces the current representation of the resource with the provided data.
+    - DELETE: Removes the specified resource.
+    - HEAD: Same as GET, but without the response body (only headers).
+    - OPTIONS: Describes the communication options for the target resource.
+    - PATCH: Partially modifies a resource.

+- HTTP responses contain a status code that indicates the result of the request:
+    - 200 OK: The request was successful, and the server returned the requested data.
+    - 404 Not Found: The server cannot find the requested resource.
+    - 500 Internal Server Error: The server encountered an error while processing the request.

+- HTTP headers provide additional information about the request or response.
+They are key-value pairs.
+Common headers include:
+    - Content-Type: Specifies the media type of the resource (e.g., text/html, application/json).
+    - Content-Length: Specifies the size of the response body.
+    - Host: Specifies the host and port of the server (required for HTTP/1.1).
+    - User-Agent: Describes the client making the request (e.g., browser type).

+- The body of an HTTP message carries the data being transmitted.
+It is optional in a request (for example, a GET request does not need a body), but is used in responses (such as the HTML content or JSON data).

+## How HTTP Works: Request-Response Cycle
+1. Client Makes a **Request**: The client (browser or application) sends a request to the server.
+The request consists of:
+    - Request line: Contains the HTTP method, the URI (Uniform Resource Identifier), and the HTTP version.
+    - Headers: Provide metadata about the request (e.g., which browser is making the request, what type of content is being requested).
+    - Body: Contains data sent by the client (only for methods like POST, PUT, PATCH).
+2. Server **Processes the Request**: The server processes the request based on the HTTP method and URI.
+It checks the headers for any additional information (like authentication or content type) and retrieves the appropriate resource (file, data, etc.).
+3. Server Sends a **Response**: The server sends a response to the client, consisting of:
+    - Status line: Contains the HTTP version, status code, and reason phrase.
+    - Headers: Provide metadata about the response (e.g., content type, content length).
+    - Body: Contains the actual resource or data being requested.